inventree/inventree-brother-plugin/README.md

 ### Debian / Ubuntu requirements

-The following command can be used to install all os-requirements on Debian / Ubuntu based distros:
+The following command can be used to install all OS-requirements on Debian / Ubuntu-based distros:
 ```bash
 apt install build-essential libpoppler-cpp-dev pkg-config poppler-utils
 ```

-You might also need following python packages:
+You might also need the following Python packages:
 ```bash
 pip install pdf-info python-poppler
 ```